amethyst/amethyst/book/src/assets/how_to_define_custom_assets.md

    The serialized type can be one of:

-   - The asset type itself, in which case you simply derive `Serialize` and `Deserialize` on the type:
+   - The asset type itself, in which case you derive `Serialize` and `Deserialize` on the type:

      ```rust
      use serde::{Deserialize, Serialize};